top of page

 A Frisian warlord who ruled in Brittany, until his wife cheated on him

 Saint Melor was decapitated at the age of fifteen in the early eighth century.
 His head, which he held in his hands, spoke posthumously.
 Indeed, a talking head.
-Melor was a young prince of Cornouaille "Cornwall' in Brittany.
-A descendent of the two Brittonic nobles named Lex and Regula ‘law' and 'rule’.
+Melor was a young prince of Cornouaille 'Cornwall' in Brittany.
+A descendent of the two Brittonic nobles named Lex and Regula which translates as ‘law' and 'rule’.
 Both, Lex and Regula, left Britannia during a time when Frixones ‘Frisians’ under the command of Corsold thoroughly devastated the lands.
-King Lex, also named John or Jean, sailed across the sea to Cornwall armoricaine, what's now known as Brittany, to found a kingdom (Lebecq 1983).
-It might also be that Frisians devastated parts of Brittany, instead of ransacking insular Britain.
-The text of the Vita S. Melori is namely ambiguous on this point (Chédeville 1985).
+King Lex, also named John or Jean, sailed across the sea to Cornwall armoricaine, what is now known as Brittany, to found a kingdom (Lebecq 1983).

 Is post desolationem Frixonum et Corsolid ducis nostram audiens desertam Cornugalliam.
 Classe mare cum maximo Comitatu transmeavit, Regnum accepit, habitavit, excoluit.

-After the desolation by the Frisians and Corsold, our leader [king John] heard of the deserted [Armorican] Cornwall.
+After the desolation by the Frisians and Corsold, our leader [King John] heard of the deserted [Armorican] Cornwall.
 He crossed the sea [the English Channel] with a great fleet, took the kingdom, inhabited it, and cultivated it (Bourgès 1997).

-Besides the Vita S. Melori there's another old text recounting the adventures of Corsold, namely the Chronicon Briocense ‘chronicle of Saint Brieuc’ written in the late fourteenth century.
+Besides the Vita S. Melori, there is another kinda old text recounting the adventures of Corsold, namely the Chronicon Briocense, ‘chronicle of Saint Brieuc,’ written in the late fourteenth century.
 The sources the author used for his chronicle are unknown and have been lost.
-This time Corsold enters the stage with his brother Coarchion.
-It's after the death of King Conober of Brittany around the year 560 that the kingdom became vulnerable for external threats.
-Frisians, together with the Goths, the Alains and other tribes, conquered Brittany, and were all cruel and devilish people.
-The Frisians, who had come from overseas, weren't only skilled navigators but excellent traders too.
-Buying and selling goods in the wider region (Codecasa 2017).
-But raiding remained part of their income generating activities as well.
-Attacking ships of the princes of Dononée, the former kingdom, which comprised more or less present-day Cornwell in England.
-When the Frisians conquered Brittany, many Bretons diverted to Cornwall across the English Channel.
-Bretons who stayed behind, lived a miserable life as slaves under harsh Frisian rule.
+This time, Corsold enters the stage with his brother Coarchion.
+It is after the death of King Conober of Brittany, around the year 560, that the kingdom became vulnerable to external threats.
+Frisians, together with the Goths, the Alains, and other tribes, conquered Brittany, and they were all cruel and devilish people.

-Note that Alethum is the ancient name of the modern town of Saint-Malo in Brittany (Codecasa 2017).
-Explaining the name of Corsold’s gorgeous Aleth or Alétha (Brett 2022).
+Note that Alethum is the ancient name of the modern town of Saint-Malo in Brittany (Codecasa 2017), explaining the name of Corsold's gorgeous Aleth or Alétha (Brett 2022).

 Corsuld